-Ottawa, April 25, 2018 – The Canadian Broadcast Standards Council (CBSC) today released its decision concerning coarse language broadcast during a football game on TSN 4 at 7:00 pm Eastern Time.
-The CBSC found a breach of the Canadian Association of Broadcasters’ (CAB) Code of Ethics, concluding that the f-word and variations thereof should not have aired in a broadcast that began before 9:00 pm and that the broadcast should have contained viewer advisories.
+Ottawa, May 16, 2017 -- The Canadian Broadcast Standards Council (CBSC) today released its decision concerning coarse language broadcast during a football game on TSN 4 at 7:00 pm Eastern Time.
+The CBSC concluded that the f-word should not have been broadcast before 9:00 pm and the broadcast should have included viewer advisories.

-The broadcast was a Canadian Football League (CFL) game between the Hamilton Tiger-Cats and the Ottawa Redblacks on October 27, 2017.
-Microphones on the field picked up coarse language from the players, including the words “fucking” and “motherfucker”.
-There were no viewer advisories during the broadcast or any admonishment by the on-air hosts of the coarse language.
+The broadcast was a Canadian Football League (CFL) game between the Winnipeg Blue Bombers and the Hamilton Tiger-Cats on July 7, 2016.
+Microphones on or near the field picked up coarse language from the players, including the word “fuck” on three occasions.
+In one case, the commentator apologized for the language, pointing out it was live television.

-A viewer complained that this language has repeatedly appeared in TSN’s CFL broadcasts and that the station has not made any attempts to correct this situation.
-TSN stated that they do not condone such language, but it is difficult to anticipate it and to censor live broadcasts.
+A viewer complained that the language was broadcast uncensored.
+He suggested that the broadcaster should have anticipated such behaviour and taken measures to prevent it from airing.
+TSN stated that they do not condone such language, but it is difficult to censor live broadcasts.

-The Panel reiterated a previous CBSC decision on this issue, acknowledging that on-field microphones bring viewers closer to the game, but risk exposing them to undesirable language.
-The CBSC suggested steps that would “ensure that viewers have access to the best calibre content, while protecting those viewers who wish to avoid such language.”
-In the present circumstances, the Panel found breaches of Clauses 10(a) and 11 of the code for the broadcast of the f-word and its variants, and the lack of viewer advisories.
+The Panel acknowledged that on-field microphones have the advantage of bringing viewers closer to the play, but the disadvantage of being exposed to undesirable language.
+The CBSC encouraged broadcasters to find ways to prevent coarse language from being aired during live sports.
+Given the present rules, the CBSC found breaches of Clauses 10(a) and 11 of the code for the broadcast of the f-word and the lack of viewer advisories.

 The CBSC was created in 1990 by Canada’s private broadcasters to administer the codes of standards that they established for their industry.
-The CBSC currently administers 5 codes which deal with ethics, equitable portrayal, violence, news and journalistic independence.
-Around 800 radio stations, satellite radio services, conventional and discretionary television services across Canada participate in the Council.
+The CBSC currently administers 7 codes which deal with ethics, equitable portrayal, violence, news and journalistic independence.
+Around 800 radio stations, satellite radio services, television stations and specialty and pay television services across Canada participate in the Council.

 – 30 –

-All CBSC decisions, codes, and related information are available on the CBSC’s website at .
-For more information, please contact CBSC Chair, Sylvie Courtemanche, at firstname.lastname@example.org or by telephone at 613-233-4607.
+All CBSC decisions, Codes, links to members’ and other web sites, and related information are available on the CBSC’s website at .
+For more information, please contact the CBSC National Chair, Andrée Noël, at email@example.com or CBSC Executive Director, John MacNab, at firstname.lastname@example.org or by telephone at (613) 233-4607.